biancavigioli/Overheating-in-schools-tool/README.md

 # How to use
 To be able to use the tool, it is necessary to:
-1. Open the "command prompt" from your computer
+1. Download and install Python from python.org/downloads [During installation, check "Add Python to PATH"]
-2. ## Install python and streamlit
+2. Open the "command prompt" from your computer and run "pip install streamlit numpy pandas matplotlib seaborn"

 To use the tool:
 1. Download the full folder